These are our councillors for the faculty of Governance and Global Affairs (FGGA)!

 - Possibility to follow extra courses in first year

 More often, a certain grade average is required for master within and outside of Leiden University.
 Therefore, the possibility to meet these requirements should be offered.
 Resitting a passing grade can help students to meet the requirements for the master of their own choosing.
-Besides, every student experiences once in awhile that he or she is sick on the day on an exam.
-Certainly students who score many high grades, and score low on these “off days” can really use this opportunity to resit a passing grade.
+Besides, every student experiences once in a while that he or she is sick on the day on an exam.
+Certainly, students who score many high grades, and score low on these “off days” can really use this opportunity to resit a passing grade.

 There is not much clear information available about extracurricular activities which a student can follow.
-Individual information possibilities by older students, who for example have traveled abroad, followed an internship at a certain organization, who followed a certain minor, or did a double bachelor could help for many students.
+Individual information possibilities by older students, who for example have travelled abroad, followed an internship at a certain organization, who followed a certain minor, or did a double bachelor could help for many students.
 Hearing something from a fellow student makes it automatically more attractive and more reliable.

 The recording of lectures remains, like at almost every faculty, an important issue.
 The possibilities are there, at several locations, but are not used.
-This is a shame because the recording of lectures, and the making available of lectures in the right way, creates many benefits.
+This is a shame, because the recording of lectures, and the making available of lectures in the right way, creates many benefits.
 In the end, university revolves around good education, the possibility to rewatch points which you did not understand the first time is extremely helpful.
 Also, it creates the possibility to watch the lecture, if you have missed it for some reason, and this gives way to self-development outside of the study!